 Hyderabad is the capital of the Southern state of Telangana.
-The city of Nizams it is better recognised as, it has of late become a hub for the IT industry.
-The city has a great history and is also known for its amusing rock formations.
+The city of Nizams as it is better recognised as, it has of late become a hub for the IT industry.
+The city has a great history and is also known for its stand-out rock formations.
 Some of the most interesting and famous places you must visit in Hyderabad are listed below.

 Salar Jung Museum